-House Democrats expected to unveil formal charges in Trump impeachment
+House Democrats expect to unveil formal charges in Trump impeachment

 Democratic lawmakers planned to make an announcement on articles of impeachment on Tuesday morning, Foreign Affairs Committee Chairman Eliot Engel said as he left House Speaker Nancy Pelosi’s office.
 He did not elaborate.

-Pelosi’s office announced later that the House Committee officials will hold a press conference on Tuesday morning to announce the next steps in the impeachment inquiry.
+Pelosi’s office said later that House committee leaders would hold a news conference on Tuesday morning to announce the next steps in the impeachment inquiry.

 A senior House Democratic aide told Reuters they were expected to draft two articles of impeachment against Trump, one on abuse of power and the other on obstruction of Congress.

-Democrats accuse Trump of abusing the power of his office by withholding aid to Ukraine, vulnerable as it faced Russian aggression, as well as dangling a possible White House meeting to get Ukrainian President Volodymyr Zelenskiy to investigate a Democratic political rival in the 2020 presidential race.
+Democrats accuse Trump of abusing the power of his office by withholding aid to Ukraine, a vulnerable U.S. ally facing Russian aggression, as well as dangling a possible White House meeting to get Ukrainian President Volodymyr Zelenskiy to launch a probe of a Democratic political rival in the 2020 presidential race.

 After weeks of investigation and hearings in the Democratic-led House, committee leaders met with Pelosi following the last scheduled impeachment hearing on Monday evening.

-Jamie Raskin, a Judiciary Committee Democrat, told reporters Democrats have identified two patterns of misconduct by Trump: “Bringing in foreign governments into our politics in order to corrupt our elections” and “working to cover up this kind of misconduct by blockading witnesses, withholding evidence and trying to stop people from testifying.”
+Jamie Raskin, a Judiciary Committee Democrat, told reporters later that Democrats have identified two patterns of misconduct by Trump: “Bringing in foreign governments into our politics in order to corrupt our elections” and “working to cover up this kind of misconduct by blockading witnesses, withholding evidence and trying to stop people from testifying.”

 Trump has denied wrongdoing and calls the inquiry a hoax.
 The White House has refused to participate in the hearings in the House because it says the process is unfair.